MiniCAST: Testing in the 20’s

 – Tactics for determining best practices/processes for teams based on the context of the project and team members

-Bailey Hanna is a software test specialist at Roadmunk based out of Kitchener, Ontario.
-She has been an active member of testing the community for about 4 years, working to expand her knowledge through conferences, testing meet-ups, and reading.
+Bailey Hanna is a software test developer at D2L based out of Kitchener, Ontario.
+She has been an active member of the testing community for about 5 years, working to expand her knowledge and learn others in the software industry.
+Most recently she has joined the board of directors for the Kitchener Waterloo Software Quality Association to help give back to and grow her local testing community.
 Her primary areas of passion and experience are context driven exploratory testing, test strategy and the development of automated tests.
 Through her path into and through testing she’s learned a lot about good practices, and of course bad ones, and looks forward to opportunities to share these learnings with others.

 Developing Product Review Practices (That Work)

 Have you ever wondered how you, as testers, could give a helping hand even before a single line of code is written?

 In this talk, I will eat my own dog food and use my mistakes as examples to demonstrate why including (and accepting) a tester’s critical feedback helps to assess risks in a timely manner.
 I see the product with different eyes when I am in different roles.
 Whether I’m a product manager or tester, I have had different biases.
 This talk is also a story about the practices I use today when performing requirements and design reviews (or simply, product reviews).
 Those practices enable me to ask the right questions before development efforts have started and when it’s not (so) expensive to address them.